-- What if an adult patient develops an acute exacerbation of asthma whilst already admitted for a different reason (e.g. a patient originally admitted with a hip fracture experiences an acute exacerbation of asthma 3 days into their stay)? - You should only include patients that were originally admitted due to asthma.
-Please discount patients that develop an exacerbation whilst already admitted for an alternative issue. - What are the inclusion criteria for the clinical audit?
+- What if a patient develops an acute exacerbation of COPD whilst already admitted for a different reason (e.g. a patient originally admitted with a hip fracture experiences an acute exacerbation of COPD (AECOPD) 3 days into their stay)? - You should only include patients that were originally admitted due to an AECOPD.
+Please discount patients that develop an exacerbation whilst already admitted for an alternative issue.

-Include patients:
+• What are the inclusion criteria for the clinical audit?

-- o who are 16 years and over on the date of arrival - who have been admitted\ to hospital adult services - o who have a primary diagnosis of asthma attack - o where an initial, or unclear, diagnosis is revised to asthma attack.
+- Include patients: - who are 35 years and over on the date of admission, - who have been admitted\ to hospital adult services, - who have a primary diagnosis of COPD exacerbation, - where an initial, or unclear, diagnosis is revised to an acute exacerbation of chronic obstructive pulmonary disease (AECOPD).